 The voice of your inner critic can be quieted and your relationship with your inner critic can be transformed with education and practice.

 As long as you give yourself permission to feel, you’ll continue to experience the full gamut of human emotion including fear, self-doubt, comparison, or weariness at your own imperfection at times.
 This is healthy and normal and it’s not the same as living with a vicious inner critic.
-In fact, as you restore a felt sense of safety in your body and your life, your inner critic can become the voice of your inner best friend.
+In fact, as you restore a felt sense of safety in your body and your life, your inner critic can soften into the voice of an inner friend.

 But first you have choose your response.
 From my perspective you have three choices: